 The story of Scheherazade

-The plan works and Scheherazade tells stories about everything! – Ali Baba and the 40 thieves, Aladdin and his lamp, Sinbad and his ship, the Baghdad festival and many, many more.
+The plan works and Scheherazade tells many stories, about Ali Baba and the 40 thieves, Aladdin and his lamp, Sinbad and his ship, the Baghdad festival and many, many more.
 She tells stories every night for 1001 nights, and only then does the Sultan realise that he cannot live without his beautiful storyteller.
-They live happily ever after, of course!
-Or do they?
+They live happily ever after… Or do they?

 Creative project: re-create Scheherazade in class